XRT 111--Radiographic Technology I

 1 Credit Designed to examine medical images for pathologic processes as compared to normal anatomy and topography.
 The main focus is on the study of changes which occur as a result of disease and injury which necessitate alteration of standard radiographic exposure applications.
 Probes pathology of the respiratory system, alimentary tract, and the hepatobiliary system.

-Prerequisite: XRT 153 with a grade of C or better.
+Prerequisite: XRT 153 with a C or higher.
 Course Learning Outcomes 1.
 At the completion of the course the student will: assess patient conditions based on provided clinical information.
 2. Determine the diagnosis of pathological conditions for selected body systems by applying knowledge of disease signs and symptoms.
 3. Determine the diagnosis and treatment of the pathological conditions for each selected body system through critical thinking case studies.
 4. Correlate the relationship of the disease signs and symptoms with the use of diagnostic procedures.

-Check if course is offered:Fall Semester 2025Spring Semester 2025Summer Session 2025
+Check if course is offered:Intersession 2026Spring Semester 2026

 |